Sunday, December 14, 2025

 Colorado amended its privacy law in two important ways: First, the age of a minor was increased from 13 to 18 (effective October 1, 2025).
 Data collection from minors requires a special data protection assessment, and the company must take reasonable care to avoid harming a minor's privacy.
 In addition, there are prohibitions on processing minor’s data for certain purposes, such as targeted advertising, profiling, sale, or processing precise geolocation data, with limited exceptions.
 Like some of the Age-Appropriate Design Code laws we've seen recently, the Colorado amendments prohibit using any design feature to significantly increase, sustain, or extend a minor’s use.
 The other key change to Colorado law involves biometric data (effective July 1, 2025).
 It requires consent for collecting biometric data, including from employees for most purposes), as well as a data protection impact assessment.
 There must be a written, publicly-available policy, with retention requirements, limits on collection of biometric identifiers, among other things.
 Companies cannot refuse to provide a service to a person who does not agree to provide their biometric data unless the biometric data is necessary to provide the service.
 The biometric data requirements apply without regard to thresholds, but a consumer's right of access to biometric data only applies to companies that meet the general thresholds of the Colorado Privacy Act (100,000 consumers or 25,000 consumers/earn revenue or receive a discount on goods or services from the sale of personal data).

 Finally, the most impactful state privacy law change this year might be Maryland's new Online Data Privacy Act (MODPA).
 First, the threshold is low--just 35,000 consumers or 10,000 consumers if 20% of gross revenue comes from the sale of personal data.
 There is also a prohibition on processing personal data of minors for targeted advertising or selling personal data if the company knew or should have known that the consumer was under the age of 18 years old.
 Consumer health data receives special protections in Maryland, and that term includes data regarding reproductive or sexual healthcare, both of which are broadly defined.
 There is also a restriction on geofencing (using technology to establish a virtual boundary) within 1,750 feet of a mental health facility or sexual or reproductive health facility for the purpose of tracking, identifying, collecting data from or sending a notification to the consumer regarding the consumer’s health data.
 Perhaps most remarkable of all is Maryland's enhanced data minimization requirement.
 The statute limits collection of personal data to what is reasonably necessary and proportionate “to provide or maintain a specific product or service requested by the consumer."
 This seems more restrictive than the phrase used in other comprehensive state privacy laws (“in relation to the specified purposes for which the data are processed”).
 When it comes to sensitive personal data, the statute prohibits processing unless it is strictly necessary.
 Sensitive Data includes consumer health data, genetic and biometric data, personal data of a child, precise geolocation data, and data revealing racial or ethnic origin, religious beliefs, sex life, sexual orientation, status as transgender or nonbinary, national origin, or citizen or immigration status.
+It will be very interesting to see how Maryland's Attorney General and courts enforce this strict new data minimization requirement.

 Stay tuned for Part 2....